Broderick–Terry duel: Background

 I see that Terry has been abusing me.
 I now take back the remark I once made that he is the only honest judge in the Supreme Court.
 I was his friend when he was in need of friends, for which I am sorry.
 Had the vigilance committee disposed of him as they did of others, they would have done a righteous act.

 The situation between the two men worsened when Terry attempted to be renominated as a Supreme Court Justice, but was denied the nomination because of Broderick's efforts towards the Lecompton Constitution.
 In a fiery speech which Terry gave in Sacramento in June 1859, he accused the convention delegates of following the orders of their "master" Broderick.

 Two days later Broderick found out about the speech and reacted by calling Terry a "damned miserable ingrate", and adding that he doubted Terry's honesty.
 Broderick's remarks were overheard by a Mr. D. W. Perley, who later told Terry about them.
 Terry was clearly hurt by what he considered to be a betrayal by a man he had helped so much in the past.

 After Broderick lost an election to U. S. Senator William M. Gwin, Terry wrote a letter to Broderick which was in fact a challenge to fight a duel:

 After a few clarifications on what in particular Terry found to be offensive in his statements, Broderick agreed that it was Terry's call to decide whether those statements were offensive.
 Terry insisted on his interpretation of Broderick's statements, and the duel was scheduled.
+The day before the duel, Terry resigned as Chief Justice.